---dir-cache-time flag, you can set how long a
+--dir-cache-time flag, you can control how long a

 directory should be considered up to date and not refreshed from the

 backend.
-Changes made locally in the mount may appear immediately or
+Changes made through the mount will appear immediately or

-Assuming only one rclone instance is running, you can reset the cache
+rclone instance is running, you can reset the cache like this:

 kill -SIGHUP $(pidof rclone)